 Stretching during trips

-If you’re on a long flight, try to walk around every 30 minutes or so.
+If you’re on a long flight, try to walk around every few hours.
 If you can’t stand up, flex your ankles by pulling your toes toward you.

 Here’s another stretch you can try to do while seated: